SummaryRead the full fact sheet

 Some other things that help the placebo effect to work include:

-- the characteristics of the placebo – if the pill looks real, the person taking it is more likely to believe that it contains medicine.
-Research shows that larger sized pills suggest a stronger dose than smaller pills, and taking two pills appears to be more potent than swallowing just one.
-Generally, injections have a more powerful placebo effect than pills
+- The characteristics of the placebo – if the pill looks real, the person taking it is more likely to believe that it contains an active medicine.
+Research shows that larger sized pills suggest a stronger dose than smaller pills, and taking 2 pills appears to be more potent than swallowing just one.
+Generally, injections have a more powerful placebo effect than pills.

 Placebos and clinical trials

 Placebos have been used in clinical trials for a long time, and are an essential part of research into new treatments.
 They are used to help test the effectiveness of a new health care treatment, such as a medication.
 For ethical (moral) reasons, people participating in clinical trials are told that they may be given a 'dummy' treatment.

 Usually, one group of people takes the medication while another group (the ‘control group’) takes the placebo.
 The placebo may be a sugar pill.
 In some cases, none of the participants know whether they are taking the active or inactive (placebo) substance.
 Sometimes, not even the researchers know (this is called a double-blind test).